 Well, you wouldn’t raise an eyebrow at this question if you were living in Latin America or any Spanish speaking country.
 People here don brightly coloured underpants to ring in the New Year—red if you’re looking for love, and yellow for money.

-Across the world, revellers celebrate the New Year’s Eve in a similar fashion: fireworks and parties.
+Across the world, revellers celebrate New Year’s Eve in a similar fashion: fireworks and parties.
 Still, each destination has its unique rituals.
-Some walk around with suitcases in their houses at midnight, some eat a spoonful of lentils, some eat 12 grapes for 12 wishes for 12 months, some wear white clothes, some throw away their old stuff at neighbours, some predict future with molten lead, some chime a bell 108 times to welcome New Year God, some send hundreds of paper lanterns up into the night sky.
+Some walk around with suitcases in their houses at midnight, some eat a spoonful of lentils, some eat 12 grapes for 12 wishes for 12 months, some wear white clothes, some throw away their old stuff at neighbours, some predict the future with molten lead, some chime a bell 108 times to welcome New Year God, some send hundreds of paper lanterns up into the night sky.
 The list is endless.

 Table of Contents